Instructional videos on using the City's online job application system are available. Visit the How to Apply for a Position page.

 Position Based Testing - is routinely conducted for a specific position and the exam process results in creation of an eligible list with a specific duration date.

 Most positions in the City are filled through the Civil Service Examination (Testing) process.
-The Recruitment and Assessment Services Division at the Department of Human Resources is responsible for administering and coordinating recruitment, developing examinations, administering and scoring examinations, and generating eligible lists for use by hiring departments throughout the City.
+The Selection and Hiring Resources Division at the Department of Human Resources is responsible for administering and coordinating recruitment, developing examinations, administering and scoring examinations, and generating eligible lists for use by hiring departments throughout the City.